nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```

 ### Listing items that are due on a specific date
-List the loaned items that are due on a specific date given in the input
+List the loaned items that are due on a specific date given in the input.

 > ℹ️ `DUE_DATE` must be in the format of `dd-mm-yyyy` in order to be valid